vkurzweg/vibe-naming-test/README.md

 ## Architecture

-ContextHQ employs a modular and scalable architecture designed for enterprise-grade performance and extensibility:
+DomainHQ employs a modular and scalable architecture designed for enterprise-grade performance and extensibility:

 * **Decoupled Frontend & Backend:** The React frontend consumes data and services from the Node.js/Express.js backend via a RESTful API.